 I was raised in a large, close-knit family in South Carolina.
 When I was 10 we moved to Florida, where time slows down and people wear flip-flops year round.
 In the Sunshine State, afternoon thunderstorms come and go with the wind.
-Gators and manatees swim freely through canals in your back yard.
-I grew accumstomed to bridges, boats and beaches, stifling humidity and breath taking sunsets.
+Gators and manatees swim freely through canals in your backyard.
+I grew accustomed to bridges, boats, and beaches, stifling humidity and breathtaking sunsets.
 I spent warm nights hanging out with friends in the dunes or under the bridge while the mosquitoes ate us alive.

 I earned my first teaching certification from the University of Texas at Austin, with a degree in Applied Learning and Development.
 I learned that the more engaged a student is physically and psychologically in the learning process, the deeper and broader the understanding will be.

 I rediscovered this lesson when I began practicing Yoga.

 After I graduated from UT I spent the next year and a half as an au pair in Frankfurt and did the one thing my daddy told me not to do: I met and fell in love with a German boy.
 We moved back to the States and I started working as a flight attendant, flying out of Boston and later New York City, to countless beautiful places around the world.